Book of Remembrance entry

 Died of aeroplane accident, Lincoln, England on 20 June 1917

-These dates have been taken from the Book of Remembrance archive files and we know it’s not complete.
+These dates have been taken from the Book of Remembrance archive files and other sources, we know it’s not complete.
 If you have any information or dates that we can add, please see our contribute page and find out how to help.

 From the archives